wayfair-incubator/minigun/docs/report-help.md

 HTTP response duration     The time since request headers and body are sent and until the full response is received.
 ```

+You can get these details by running `minigun -report-help`.

 ## Explaining how across all concurrent requests works

 Here's an example of Minigun report and some explanations for the metrics it shows.